paigeweber13/fine-hardware-visualization/README.md

 # Accomplishments:
 ## 2020-03-10 through 2020-03-17
+Big advancements
+ - tried to align memory manual with likwid
+   - likwid is reporting less data transferred, even in best case manually calculated transfer amounts are 1.25x the likwid reported ones
+   - compared ratio of reads to writes in each level of cache/memory
+     - expected ratio to be 2:1 in cache and 1:1 in memory.. not the case
+     - at high volumes, L2 was 2:1, ram was about 1.5:1, and L3 was about 1:1
+   - compared volume of data through every level of cache/memory
+     - expected volume to match at higher volumes.
+This was the case.
+ - the counter "COREWB" (Counts the number of modified cachelines written back.) may be useful here
+    - doesn't work on my arch (skylake).
+It works on Haswell according to the intel developer's guide

+QOL and software engineering
+ - Performance monitor now automatically aggregates all metrics and events
+ - flops plots now have annotated times of execution
  - trying to build a deliverable as quickly as possible has caused some problems with unmaintainable code, so I spent some time this week on software engineering stuff
    - improved performance monitor to automatically aggregate every event and metric
      - this dramatic refactoring has made me aware of the need for unit tests.... should we do that soon?
+   - would be nice to combine benchmark and benchmark_compare_likwid_manual
+   - would be nice to look at number of iterations again: resolve differences in benchmark and benchmark_compare_likwid_manual

 ## 2020-03-03 through 2020-03-10
  - tried to align manual memory benchmark and likwid benchmark, learned a few